NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 <h1>Parametric Analysis Tool 2.1.0 (PAT) Interface Guide</h1>
 OpenStudio's PAT allows you to quickly try out and compare manually specified combinations of measures, optimize designs, calibrate models, perform parametric sensitivity analysis, and much more.
+Manually specified combinations of measures may be run locally on your computer.
+Algorithmic analyses (e.g. optimization, design of experiments, etc) can be run by connecting to a separately provisioned instance of the OpenStudio server.

 ___________________